bigdatagenomics/adam/README.md

 ### Installing Spark

 You'll need to have a Spark release on your system and the `$SPARK_HOME` environment variable pointing at it; prebuilt binaries can be downloaded from the
 [Spark website](http://spark.apache.org/downloads.html).
-Currently, our continuous builds use [Spark 1.1.0 built against Hadoop 2.3 (CDH5)](http://d3kbcqa49mib13.cloudfront.net/spark-1.1.0-bin-hadoop2.3.tgz), but any more recent Spark distribution should also work.
+Currently, our continuous builds default to [Spark 1.5.2 built against Hadoop 2.6 (CDH5)](http://d3kbcqa49mib13.cloudfront.net/spark-1.5.2-bin-hadoop2.6.tgz), but any more recent Spark distribution should also work.

 ### Helpful Aliases